|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 Audit Closing Agreement Program:

 Correction under Audit CAP is the same as under SCP and VCP; distribute the excess plus earnings, and correct faulty administrative procedures.
-NPSD and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.
+NPSD and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction that is not excessive, considers facts and circumstances; bear a reasonable relationship to the nature, extent and severity of the failures, based upon all relevant factors described in section 14 of Rev. Proc.
+2019-19.

 How to avoid the mistake